blockmason/link-workshop-tor/activity4/activity4b.md

 Here, you can see all the available API endpoints for the custom token smart contract, as well as the authentication process with **a different `client_id` and `client_secret`**.
 ![Link Token API](images/link_token_api.png)

-> Using MetaMask, send some of your custom ERC-20 token to the Link funding address managing the payment transfer to an existing stamp owner.
-We explain why shortly.
+> Using MetaMask, send some of your custom ERC-20 token to the Link funding address managing the payment transfers - we explain why shortly.
 ![MetaMask custom token transfer](images/metamask_custom_token_transfer.png)

 > Then, uncomment the following lines in your `index.html` after `<!-- Following is for the multi-chain exercise:  -->`